 I decided in that moment to take back control of nurturing what is most important to me; my relationships.
 With myself, family, friends, acquaintances, clients, students, new people I meet, people I do business with, people I encounter everyday.
 There is nothing that matters more to me.

-I purchased a beautiful set of 100 postcards and I commit to writing no less than 25 notes a week.
-That's 5 notes, 5 times a week.
+I purchased a beautiful set of 100 postcards.
+I will keep them at my desk so I can write spontaneous notes to the people I care about.
 It will be a part of my regular morning work routine, when my most important tasks are handled first.

 I am beginning to feel a piece of myself coming back to life after being blinded by the illusion of the “American Dream.”